devflowinc/ruby-sdk/docs/ChunkApi.md

 > <Array<ChunkMetadataWithFileData>> get_recommended_chunks(tr_dataset, recommend_chunks_request)

-get_recommended_chunks
+Get Recommended Chunks

-get_recommended_chunks  Get recommendations of chunks similar to the chunks in the request.
+Get Recommended Chunks  Get recommendations of chunks similar to the chunks in the request.
 Think about this as a feature similar to the \"add to playlist\" recommendation feature on Spotify.
 This request pairs especially well with our groups endpoint.

 ### Examples